aaniaahh/assignments/A04/definitions.md

-**Object Relationships (Association, Aggregation, Composition):**
+**Object Relationships (Association, Aggregation, Composition):** refer to the different ways in which objects interact or are related to one another within a system.
+These relationships help define how objects collaborate and depend on each other in the context of the application's design.

+Primary types of object relationships:
 + Association: A general "uses-a" relationship between objects.

 + Aggregation: A weak "has-a" relationship, where the contained object can exist independently.

 + Composition: A strong "has-a" relationship, where the contained object depends on the container.

++ Inheritance: A "is-a" relationship, where a subclass inherits from a superclass.

 **Object-Oriented Design Principles:**